random-guys/bucket/README.md

 yarn migrations create <name>
 ```

-The command helps to create a migration.ts file in the `src -> migration` directory
+The command helps to create a migration script in the `src -> migration` directory as below:

-Now it's time to write your migration code in the `function up() inside` `-migration.ts`

 ```ts
 import { Db, MongoClient } from "mongodb";